Styd051/DOOM64-Super-EX-Plus/README.md

 -Super Shotgun Zombie

-currently 40 new decorations have been added
+currently 48 new decorations have been added

 -the decorations of the version DOOM 64 Alpha (40 new decorations)

+-all the decorations of DrDoctor was added

+-6 gore decorations with marines from the Reloaded mod have been added

+currently 1 new weapon have been added

+-the Nailgun

+currently 1 new power have been added

+-the Quad Damage

 # The Credits
 -Gibbon for the port EX+